TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Methodology

 \section{Methodology}

 The XCM acquires a basic CNN developed to extract features from the input data's variables and timestamps.
 It ensures the model choice made using Grad-CAM \cite{selvaraju2017grad} is interpretable faithfully.
-On a variety of UEA datasets, XCM beats state-of-the-art techniques for multivariate time series classification \cite{bagnall2018uea}.
+On a variety of UEA datasets, XCM beats state-of-the-art techniques for MTS classification \cite{bagnall2018uea}.
 Since faithfulness evaluates the relationship between the explanation and what the model computes, it is critical when describing a model to its end-user.
 The purpose of this study is to develop a small yet scalable and explainable CNN model that is true to its prediction.
 The combination of CNN architecture with Grad-CAM enables the creation of designs with few parameters while maintaining accuracy and transparency.
-MTEX-CNN demonstrated the preceding by proposing a serial connection of 2D and 1D convolutional layers for the purpose of extracting essential characteristics from MTS.
+MTEX-CNN demonstrated the preceding by proposing a serial connection of 2D and Conv1D layers for the purpose of extracting essential characteristics from MTS.

-To leverage the above mentioned drawback of CNN post-hoc explanations, TSEM takes the backbone of the XCM architecture and improves it by replacing the 1D convolutional module, which includes two 1-D convolutional layers in the second parallel branch of the architecture, with a single recurrent layer in the first parallel branch of the architecture, as previously stated.
+To leverage the above mentioned drawback of CNN post-hoc explanations, TSEM takes the backbone of the XCM architecture and improves it by replacing the Conv1D module, which includes two Conv1D layers in the second parallel branch of the architecture, with a single recurrent layer in the first parallel branch of the architecture, as previously stated.
 The time window aspect of the model has also been retained since it aids in scaling the model to a fraction of the input size when the data dimensions are too huge.
+Fig. \ref{fig:TSEM_arch} depicts the overall architecture.